texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 The double left-angle brackets are like an arrow pointing toward `cout`, sending something into it (in this case, `"Hello World"`) to `cout`.

-After `"Hello World"` there is `<< endl`, which tells the program to end the line of text.
-If you don't do this, there is no guarantee that your text will show up on the screen, and it will not be followed by a **newline** which literally tells the terminal to go to a new line.
+After `"Hello World"` there is `<< endl`, which tells the program to end the line of text and follows it with a **newline**, which literally tells the terminal to go to a new line.
 This is kind of like hitting `enter` at the end of a line when you're typing text.

 We put quotation marks around the words we want to display (this is called a **string**).
 In cpp, every line of code (ones without braces) ends in a semi-colon.